yahoo/ycb-java/README.md

 This is a Java port of the [Javascript YCB library](https://github.com/yahoo/ycb).

+## Installation

+This projects uses [Maven](http://maven.apache.org/).
+One can just clone this repository and run `mvn install` (to install in the local Maven repository), or `mvn package` (to build the jar library in the target folder).

 ## Overview

 YCB allows applications to specify configurations that change in response to